 With its focus on short, high-intensity exertion, MMA is a great workout to improve cardiovascular health, gain strength and lose weight.
 Unlike swimming or running, for example, MMA is a complete body workout.
 It also burns more calories than most other sports.
 This study found that it noticeably boosted weight loss compared to judo or Jiu Jitsu.
 And MMA isn’t just an amazing workout for the body but also for the mind.
 Besides increasing confidence and reducing stress, its demanding nature has been shown to boost concentration.
 There are immense holistic health benefits to this sport.

 In MMA, regulatory bodies constantly make sure that fighters’ safety is upheld, whether that be before, during or after their fights.
 This stands in stark contrast to other sports that celebrate and strongly encourage participants to push through injuries.
 Meanwhile, in MMA, fighters go through a thorough examination before every fight that ensures they are physically ready.
-This procedure notably stopped Alexander Gustafsson from fighting Gerard Mousasi due to the former having a facial cut in 2013.
-The cancellation surely cost organizers quite a bit of money but demonstrated how important safety is in MMA.
+This procedure and commitment to safety has led to last-minute match cancellations throughout the years.
+Such cancellations have surely cost organizers quite a bit of money but demonstrate how important safety is in MMA.

 MMA has too many harmful aspects

 When injured, the extent of the injury is often serious